Aatmabalam: Plot

-The film begins with Anand Kumar Bhupathi a tycoon who is victorious over their antagonist Puligaolla Varhavataram in the legal battle.
-In that carnival atmosphere, he knits his love interest, Maya, a fortune-hunter one that in cahoots with Varhavataram.
-Now, the newlywed proceeds to their estate for the blessing of Anand's mother Rani Vijaya Durga Devi.
+The film begins with Anand Kumar Bhupathi, a tycoon who emerges victorious over his antagonist, Puligaolla Varhavataram, in a legal battle.
+In that carnival atmosphere, he encounters his love interest, Maya, a fortune hunter, in cahoots with Varhavataram.
+Now, the newlywed proceeds to their estate for the blessing of Anand's mother, Rani Vijaya Durga Devi.
 In between, vicious Maya slays her husband near a temple of Goddess Kaali when deranged Durga Devi dictates the goddess to give back her son.
-Years roll by, and Durga Prasad a famous pop singer is the reincarnation of Anand and he crushes on a beauty Vaishali.
-Once, in his show, he performs a tune allured by Anand which haunts him of his previous life memories.
-After his medical checkup, his doctor suggests that he should relax for a while.
+Years roll by, and Durga Prasad, a famous pop singer, is the reincarnation of Anand, and he crushes on a beauty, Vaishali.
+Once, in his show, Durga Prasad performs a tune allured by Anand, which haunts him of his previous life memories.
+After his medical checkup, his doctor suggested relaxing for a while.

-Hence, Durga Prasad goes on vacation and being unbeknownst to meet Vaishali he lands at Anand's estate.
-Indeed, Vaishali is an orphan reared by Maya owing to the extortion of her uncle Kabir Dada who is in jail.
-Then, step-by-step Durga Prasad retrieves the past.
-He also learns Maya has expelled his mother and sister Pankajavalli / Pinky after his death.
+Hence, Durga Prasad goes on vacation, and being unbeknownst to meet Vaishali, he lands at Anand's estate.
+Indeed, Vaishali is an orphan reared by Maya owing to the extortion of her uncle Kabir Dada, who is in jail.
+Then, step by step, Durga Prasad retrieves the past.
+He also learns Maya has expelled his mother and sister, Pankajavalli / Pinky, after his death.
 Meanwhile, Kabir acquits and he rearwards Durga Prasad that he has a bit of knowledge regarding the undercover mystery of the Kaali temple.
-Here, Durga Prasad completes the remaining, revealing his identity which makes Kabir bewilder.
+Here, Durga Prasad completes the remaining, revealing his identity, which bewilders Kabir.
 Afterward, he finds the whereabouts of his mother & sister and unites them.
 At this point, Durga Prasad snares, confuses, horrifies Maya, and makes her confess the crime.
-In a jiffy, Varhavataram seizes Durga Devi, Pinky, & Vaishali but Durga Prasad rescues them and ceases his.
-At last, Maya dies falling into the same cliff never Kaali temple.
+Suddenly, Varhavataram seizes Durga Devi, Pinky, & Vaishali, but Durga Prasad rescues them and ceases his.
+At last, Maya dies falling into the same cliff, near Kaali temple.
 Finally, the movie ends on a happy note with the marriage of Durga Prasad & Vaishali.